matuzo/HTMHell/hell/adventcalendar/2025/22/index.md

 </section>
 ```

 With that said, please do not go name _all_ of your `<section>` elements!

-If they were meant to be named, then the browser would do this for you.
-Often adding more landmarks makes it more difficult to identify what’s important on a page.
+A labelled `<section>` element will have [the `region` ARIA role][aria-region].
+This is what’s called a <dfn><i>landmark</i></dfn>.
+[Landmarks](https://tetralogical.com/blog/2022/03/18/landmarks/) are important sections of a document that a user might benefit from easy access to.

+The problem here is that everything is a landmark, then nothing is a landmark.

+It can be easy to think that labelling your `<section>` elements filling a requirement for using them, but that is not the case here.
+Both the meaning of the tag name and the HTML definition of a `<section>` element is way more generic than the `region` ARIA role.
+Before you label your `<section>`  elements ensure they make sense as regions, otherwise, you’ll likely be making it more difficult to find what’s important on a page.

 ### Context affects implicit semantics